Kenoalpe/asm-compiler-exercise/README.md

 `python3 -m app`

 # How to use
-It is important to notice that the output this Assembler only works for a special CPU made for this Projekt.
+It is important to notice that the output of this Assembler only works for a specific CPU made for this Projekt.

 ## Writing an Assembler File
 To use the Assembler you'd have to write an Assembler File names `asm.txt` containing your Instructions for your CPU Programm.